lpejakovi20/SecureMessagingBackend/README.md

-# MrezeBackend
+# SecureMessagingBackend

 ## Overview

-**MrezeBackend** is a server-side application built using ASP.NET Core, designed for secure user authentication and message management.
+**SecureMessagingBackend** is a server-side application built using ASP.NET Core, designed for secure user authentication and message management.
 This application implements key exchange protocols and encryption methods to facilitate secure communication between clients.

 ## Features